marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

    > ❔ **Question** - What would happen if no event was raised by a caller?

 7. We limit the time that we wait for the external event.
-For that we rewrite the logic, using the `Timer` functionality of Durable Functions that we used in the introduction lesson on Durable Functions as a circuit breaker.
+For that we rewrite the logic, using the `Timer` functionality of Durable Functions that we used in the first lesson on Durable Functions as a circuit breaker.
 We wait for 90 seconds for the human interaction.
 The adjusted logic of the Orchestrator Function looks like this:

    ```typescript
    import * as df from "durable-functions"